-The secret is to get the tray and oil very, very hot before adding the batter by putting in oven for 25 mins before hand is using a muffin tin so it really heats up - 15mins for shallow thinner traditional tray.
+The secret is to have an equal amount of each ingredient and get the tray and oil very, very hot before adding the batter by putting in oven for 25 mins before hand is using a muffin tin so it really heats up - 15mins for shallow thinner traditional tray.
 Then quickly add the batter to the sizzling oil and get back in the oven pronto.
 Don't be tempted to open the oven until the end of cooking time or they could collapse.

 (**Yorkshire puddings can be made ahead and re-heated in a hot oven for about 8 mins.
 The batter can be made 2 hours ahead.
 The cooked puddings can be frozen and cooked from frozen in a preheated oven for 10 mins.**)